Z4ruzet/Nitro-V3/README.md

-# v2.2.0 - Cool UI Beta !!
+# v2.2.0 -Nitro V3 !!
 Use at Own Risk as it is still in Beta !!

 ## Prerequisites